psvensson/raft-runner/README.md

     }

     serialize() {
-        // Used by zmq-raft in certain cirumstance.
+        // Used by zmq-raft in certain cirumstances.
 Needs also to be implemented.
-Essential does the same thing as the above readstram thing, but returns all of the satte in one go.
+Essential does the same thing as the above readstram thing,
+        // but returns all of the satte in one go.
     }
 }
 ```